JackRichard889/JackRichard889/README.md

 - A virtual assistant app.
 - Image detection through machine learning.
 - A remade version of The Oregon Trail game from 1971. (🏫 group school project)
+- A scheduling application for my school (🏫 also, group school project)
 - Soooo many more small personal projects.

 #### I know programming languages, such as...